Tanzanian conjoined twins die at age 21

 Despite remaining conjoined, Maria and Consolata lived the life they could.

-"For us it was a good challenge to have disabled people who had a passion to live and for people in Tanzania that passion is what remains," Lugi told CNN.
+"For us it was a good challenge to have disabled people who had a passion to live and for people in Tanzania that passion is what remains," Nugi told CNN.